acloudfan/DynamoDB-For-Architects/transactions/README.md

 Business Logic - Loyalty discount - v2
 ---------------------------------------
 1. Decrease the Loyalty Discount LeftCount   (UpdateItem)
-2. Check condition that customer has Loyalty points > MinimumLoyaltyPoints
+2. Check condition that customer has Loyalty points > MinimumLoyaltyPoints (ConditionCheck)
 3. Add an Item indicating that customer has availed the Loyalty discount  (PutItem)